MailTape/MailTape-v1/_posts/2022-03-13-Raw-Poetic.md

 episode_URL: 'http://mailta.pe/485/Raw-Poetic/'
 guestPic: guestPic485.jpg
 ---
-<p id="introduction">This morning, we've got some smooth sunshine tracks to lift our spirits up, introduced by our dear guest, Raw Poetic.
-Based in the D.C. area,

-  inspirations on being a black man in northern Virginia, America at once anonymous and hypervisible
+<p id="introduction">This morning, we're ringing in the day with some smooth sunshine tracks, introduced by our dear guest, Raw Poetic.
+The project of Jason Moore, Raw Poetic's music dips into treadings of hip hop, jazz, folk, and soul.
+Instead of categorizing his albums, Jason says, "what it sounds like is what it sounds like."
+His production style follows this free form and flowing process, where the end result is not hindered by any certain categorical distinction.
+  <br><br>
+Raw Poetic's latest album, Laminated Skies, releases in just 5 days, on March 18.
+The album features many of Raw Poetic's familiar collaborators, including Earl Davis, Luke Stewart, Patrick Fritz, and Damu the Fudgemunk.
+At its core, Raw Poetic describes this release as a "Jason Album," one that draws particular breath from Jason's experience.
+   <br><br>
+  Featuring many references to Ralph Ellison's Invisible Man, the album includes Jason's meditations of his experience as a Black man in America, and Northern Virginia specifically.
+Just as Ellison describes, this means feeling at once anonymous, hypervisible, and at times invincible; a space where it's easy to also feel lost.
+Laminated Skies represents Jason's work through of his experience, a patchwork of genre and style, coming together into something that can also be described as Jason.
 </p>

 # Mydgar's selection